Counties 2 Hampshire

 No team can get more than 5 points in a match.
 Points awarded are the same regardless of outcome at home or away.
 The new point system has been in effect since 2010–11 season.

+Teams for 2026-27

+Departing were Farnham II and Trojans promoted to Counties 1 Hampshire as champions and runners-up respectively, while Andover II (11th) and Petersfield II (12th) were relegated to Counties 3 Hampshire.